jhok2013/pythonix/README.md

 ### Upgraded collections

-A big point of Pythonix is to make working with data clean and concise while reducing the chance for errors.
-Part of that is `Res`, which makes Exceptions safer to handle and more obvious.
-The other part is upgrading the most common data structures to be better.
+Pythonix enables cleaner, safer, and conciser code.
+Part of that is `Res` for better error handling.
+Another is upgrading the common data structures with convenient operators and methods.

-The most common data types in Python are `list`, `dict`, `tuple`, `set`, and `deque`.
-To make working with them easier, the most common operations for those data types have been added as methods, and then as operators using the operator grammar shown above.
+To get started, just wrap your data structures as their upgraded versions.

-To get started, just wrap your data structures as their respective upgraded versions. `Listad`, `Dictad`, `Tuplad`, `Set` and `Deq`.
-All of these types have the same operators and methods added on, as well as making some of their methods that could panic more safe with `Res`.
+`Listad`, `Dictad`, `Tuplad`, `Set` and `Deq`.
+All of these types have the same operators and methods, and their fallible methods are safer with `Res`.

-Here's a pretty common example of some work with normal `list`.
-Obviously this is redundant but bear with me.
+Here's a messy example with a `list`:

 ```python
 out = []